empa-scientific-it/openbis/docs/software-developer-documentation/server-side-extensions/as-api-listener.md

 class name of the listener that will be loaded.

-Additionally any number of properties following the pattern 'operation-listener.&lt;your-custom-name&gt;' can be provided.
+Additionally any number of properties following the pattern 'operation-listener.<your-custom-name>' can be provided.
 Custom properties are provided to help maintainability, they give an opportunity to the integrator to only need to compile the listener once and configure it differently for different instances.